Bremen to Bridgwater: Reception

 In a review for AllMusic, William Tilland wrote: "fierce, joyous collective energy is a common denominator throughout.
 Music from all three concerts should cause not only the toes to tap but also the feet to stomp.
 On evidence of these recordings, the Brotherhood of Breath is a band that many listeners will still be happy to journey with for however long the journey takes."

 Russell Carlson of JazzTimes stated that the album is "full of worthy jams... an intriguing history lesson," and commented: "I've come to call the band's sound 'African Dixieland'-guys blowing like mad with a rousing, uplifting spirit over driving, danceable beats."

 Writing for All About Jazz, Rex Butters remarked: "Bremen to Bridgewater presents avant gardists who get funky and know their roots without giving up flight...
 The Brotherhood of Breath created a bracing mix of jazz styles, not just coexisting, but readily getting sweaty together."
 AAJs Jerry D'Souza wrote: "What is exemplary is the way the course is charted for the musicians.
 The ensemble is tight and... there is the open vent for a soloist to slide into and to crag with some free enterprise...
 Each track fashions its own nugget."

 In an article for the BBC, Peter Marsh stated: "This is glorious, joyous, fierce music, and a testament to the departed spirits of some of the most creative musicians you're likely to hear on record (or anywhere else).
 Absolutely essential."Dusted Magazine's Derek Taylor commented: "McGregor pilots each performance like a ship's captain self-assured of both his own talents and those of his mates.
 His premature death in 1990 to lung cancer seems all the more lamentable given the promise on display in these joyous performances."

 Beppe Colli of Clocks and Clouds described the album as "indispensable," noting that it "presents different (and complementary) aspects of the group's history," and praising the "beautiful ensemble work" and "fine musical ideas."

+Dan Warburton, writing for Paris Transatlantic, stated that the album features "tough, rough, wondrously life-affirming music," and wrote: "Nowadays... bands like the Brotherhood... don't exist anymore.
+So you'd better get your butt down to your local emporium and buy up all available copies of Bremen To Bridgewater right now.
+You won't regret it."